amboar/amboar.github.io/_posts/2018-09-03-debugging-hostboot.md

 ---
+title: Debugging Hostboot The Hard Way
 author: Andrew
 ---

-## Debugging Hostboot The Hard Way

 Maybe you've seen Hostboot dump out something like the following on the console: